-As of 30 September 2024, seven of the 2022-23 VRUP projects are complete, one is in the process of delivering works, two projects have been withdrawn, three projects have requested an extension and two projects are at the stage of acquittal, assessment of works.
+As of 31 December 2024, nine of the 2022-23 VRUP projects are complete, one is in the process of delivering works, two projects have been withdrawn and two projects are at the stage of acquittal, assessment of works.

 The 2023-24 funding round of the VRUP opened on 4 December 2023 and closed on 23 February 2024.
 This round had a combined sum of funding approved with the SRRP of \$4.68 million.
-This was approved by the Minister for Infrastructure and Transport on 27 September 2023.

 The VRUP received 31 applications for the 2023-24 round.
-These applications were competitively assessed by the VRUP & SRRP Assessment Committee on 15 March 2024, with 24 projects recommended for funding.
-Grant deeds have been sent to successful applicants.
-As of 30 September 2024, the status of the 24 VRUP projects in the 2023-24 round comprised 10 projects at the stage of finalising plans, four projects have submitted finalised plans (for Traffic Engineering review), and 10 projects are in the delivery of works stage.
+As of 31 December 2024, the status of the 24 VRUP projects in the 2023-24 round comprised six projects at the stage of finalising plans, three projects have submitted finalised plans (for Traffic Engineering review), 13 projects are in the delivery of works stage and one project is the acquittal stage.